pseudomuto/protoc-gen-doc/README.md

 ### From Source
 See the build instructions in [BUILDING.md](BUILDING.md).

+## Writing Documentation

+Use `/** */` or `///` comments to document your files.
+Comments for enumerations and messages go before the message/enumeration definition.
+Comments for fields, enum values and extensions can go either before or after the field/value/extension definition.
+If a documentation comment begins with `@exclude`, the message, enum, enum value, field or extension will be excluded from the generated documentation.

 ## Invoking the Plugin

 The plugin is invoked by passing the `--doc_out` option to the `protoc` compiler.
 The